RyanCWithers/Group_Project_Resume_Builder/PROJECT/INSTRUCTIONS.md

 14. You can run the server to check it out.
 `python manage.py runserver`

+---

+**NOTE**: If all you see is the default Django page, you may need to migrate before running the server.
+This is how to do that:

+`python manage.py makemigrations`

+`python manage.py migrate`

+Now you should be able to run the server and see the API page.

+---

 15. Go to `http://127.0.0.1:8000/api/resumes/` to check out the API page.

 16. You should also look into the `resume_builder_app` code for reference.
 Look for the `models.py` file to see which fields the Resume model has, as you will need to know the names of those fields to reference them in React.
 You should not need to change anything in the `backend` folder if you are working on the Frontend.